MicrosoftDocs/win32/desktop-src/Memory/trusted-execution.md

 ---
-Description: 'Enclaves are used to create trusted execution environments.
+Description: Enclaves are used to create trusted execution environments.
 An enclave is an isolated region of code and data within the address space for an application.
-Only code that runs within the enclave can access data within the same enclave.' ms.assetid: '72CE4682-150F-4BED-8A09-99FE5FB1BD2F'
+Only code that runs within the enclave can access data within the same enclave. ms.assetid: 72CE4682-150F-4BED-8A09-99FE5FB1BD2F
 title: Trusted Execution
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Trusted Execution